Aid enters Nagorno-Karabakh as ceasefire implementation under way

 US delegation in Armenia

+Meanwhile, in a telephone call with Armenian Prime Minister Nikol Pashinyan, US Secretary of State Antony Blinken “expressed the United States’ deep concern for the ethnic Armenian population in Nagorno-Karabakh,” State Department spokesman Matthew Miller said.

+“He underscored the United States is calling on Azerbaijan to protect civilians and uphold its obligations to respect the human rights and fundamental freedoms of the residents of Nagorno-Karabakh and to ensure its forces comply with international humanitarian law,” Miller said.

-Meanwhile, a US congressional delegation was in Armenia to meet Prime Minister Nikol Pashinyan and travelled up to the closed border to inspect the blockade with the head of Armenia’s Syunik region.
+Earlier, a US congressional delegation was in Armenia to meet Pashinyan and travelled up to the closed border to inspect the blockade with the head of Armenia’s Syunik region.

 Senator Gary Peters of Michigan used binoculars to look across the border towards Russian peacekeeper positions, as Azerbaijani trucks could be seen transporting material for a new highway being built as the government secures the region.